Worthless Check Restitution Program

-Our Bad Check Diversion Unit program is one tool in our fight against those who write worthless checks.
-It enables us to more swiftly get restitution for the victims of bad checks.
-This unique, public/private partnership requires offenders to not only pay restitution promptly, but also mandates that they complete an educational program which is designed specifically to address the violation and prevent repeat offenses.
-The program is also designed to educate businesses in preventative check acceptance policies.
+Our Worthless Check Restitution program is one tool in our fight against writers of bad checks.
+It enables us to swiftly get restitution for the victims of bad checks.
+This unique program requires offenders to not only pay restitution promptly, but also mandates that they complete an educational program which is specifically designed to address the violation and prevent repeat offenses.

-This service is provided at no expense to the merchants or individuals who receive the worthless checks.
+This service is provided at no expense to those who receive the worthless checks.

 The program is not appropriate for all offenders.
-We follow Florida law which gives the guidelines for who is eligible for diversion.
-We will continue to aggressively prosecute serious repeat offenders and “scam artists” who use worthless checks as part of their method of committing crimes.
-But for those for whom it is appropriate, the Bad Check Diversion Unit secures restitution more quickly than could be obtained through the court system.
+Florida law gives the statutory guidelines for who is eligible for diversion.
+We aim to aggressively prosecute serious repeat offenders and “scam artists” who use worthless checks as part of their method of committing crimes.
+However, for those for whom it is appropriate, the Worthless Check Restitution Program of the State Attorney’s office secures restitution more quickly than could be obtained through the court system.

-We are confident that your participation in this program will help your business.
-By working together we will combat the problem of worthless checks by achieving the three main goals of the Bad Check Diversion Unit: One, to increase accountability of bad check writers; two, to obtain restitution for victims of bad checks; and three, to do these things without increasing the administrative or financial burden on the criminal justice system or the taxpayer.
+Your participation in this program will help your business.
+By working together we will combat the problem of worthless checks by achieving the three main goals of the Worthless Check Restitution Program: One, to obtain restitution for victims of worthless checks; Two, to increase accountability of bad check writers; and Three, to do the above without increasing the administrative or financial burden on the criminal justice system or the taxpayer.

-Below are instructions on how to initiate a complaint if you receive a bad check, as well as some tips on how to avoid getting one.
-The format for the fifteen-day letter, as required by Florida law, is available on this site, as is a Bad Check Complaint Form that may be downloaded as an Adobe .pdf file.
-We look forward to working together with the business community to resolve this serious problem.
+Below are instructions on how to initiate a complaint if you receive a worthless check, as well as some tips on how to avoid getting additional Worthless Checks.
+The format for the 15 Day Statutory Letter, as required by Florida law, is available on this site, as well as the Worthless Check Complaint Form that may be downloaded as an Adobe .pdf file.
+We look forward to working together to resolve this serious problem.

-- Send a letter by certified mail with return receipt, or by first class mail to the check writer at the address on the check or given at the time of issuance demanding payment.
+- Send a 15-Day Statutory Letter by certified mail with return receipt, (or by first class mail), to the check writer at the address listed on the check.
+If a different address was provided at the time of issuance, send to both addresses.
 The check writer has 15 days to respond and remit payment.
-An "account closed" check does not need this letter sent.
-This letter may be downloaded in PDF format, by clicking here.
+This letter is not required for a check returned due to an "Account Closed" designation.
+The 15 Day Statutory letter may be downloaded in PDF format, by clicking here.

-- If you do not hear from the check writer or receive payment within the 15 days noted above, obtain a Bad Check Complaint Form.
-This form is available by calling the Bad Check Diversion Unit at 866-494-8556, from your local law enforcement agency, or by downloading the form PDF format along with the Instructions for Filing the Bad Check Complaint Form.
+- If you do not hear from the check writer or receive payment within the 15 days, obtain a Worthless Check Complaint Form.
+This form is available by calling the State Attorney’s Worthless Check Division at 239-533-1000, or by downloading the form on the State Attorney’s website.